sjquant/flopha/README.md

 # flopha

-flopha is a tool to help your github flow.
+flopha is a powerful Git workflow tool designed to simplify version management and streamline your GitHub flow.
+It helps developers manage semantic versioning, automate tagging, and simplify branch management.

 ## Install